luizedureis/googleApiLibery/README.md

 # googleApiLibery
+## summary

-working in a libery make the google API easier to use
+This libery was make to do google API easier to use.